nultinator/threshold/README.md

 #### Withdraw BTC

+In development.

 #### Sync Wallet Balance

 For an existing wallet, the wallet needs to be sync'ed with the blockchain in order to display the correct wallet balance.
-This would be similar to a "Refresh" feature on front-end client:
+This would be similar to a "Refresh" feature on a front-end client:

 ```
 >>> python3 wallet.py sync-wallet